THE 2000E ESTATE

 Paul went home and I set off for Dover Docks and the Norfolk Line ferry at 01:45 to Dunkerque.
 After a short wait, I made my way across the Channel and set off for the final lap to Brussels.

 A flaming enormous traffic queue on the E40 near Alost meant I didn't get back to Brussels until 07:30, about 24 hours after I'd woken up, and nearly 21 hours on the road.
 I was absolutely shattered.

 But no worries.
 Now that we had had the engine was running, all I needed to do was to drive it off the dolly.
 That was going to be an easy way to unload it.
 But how do you drive it off the dolly when the clutch is seized?
 Well, you put it in reverse and turn the engine over on the ignition key.

 After about ten seconds, a loud clunk meant the clutch was free but now the wheels were stuck solid in the dolly.
 So trolley jack underneath to raise up the front end, and off we went and it drove down the ramps.

 Interestingly, after a good 10 minutes tickover, the engine was no longer smoking.
-The idea I had at Clackett's Lake of using the Cortina to tow the dolly with the LDV aboard maybe wasn't so crazy after all!
-But if you remember the 2000cc engine and 5-speed box I took out of the gas-powered Granada - no prizes now for guessing where that's going to go!
+The idea that was going through my mind at Clackett's Lake of using the Cortina to tow the dolly with the LDV aboard maybe wasn't so crazy after all.
+But if you remember the 2000cc engine and 5-speed box I took out of the gas-powered Granada - no prizes now for guessing where that will be going.

 There are some more photos of the 2000E.